2 Chapter 2: Systems Thinking: a New Way to Tackle Problems

 Your experience with managing the Kaibab mule deer population probably highlighted just how hard it is to make good decisions when navigating the pressures created by the hopes and expectations of stakeholders like the President, your boss, the American public, and yourself.
 When you add to those pressures the complex interactions that make up the ecosystem on the Kaibab plateau, you’ve got a recipe for disaster!

 Why is that?
-It’s because that, on their own, human beings are not capable of anticipating the behavior of complex systems like the one you’ve just experienced (Carranza & Rego, 1999) (Arthanari, 2015).
+It’s because that, on their own, human beings are not capable of anticipating the behavior of complex systems like the one you’ve just experienced (Forrester, 1961; Carranza & Rego, 1999; Arthanari, 2015).
 There is simply too much going on, and it can take a long time for our actions to play out.
-We can be deceived by short-term success, all the while unknowingly laying the groundwork for a long-term disaster (Ackermann, Andersen, Bryson, Eden, Finn, & Richardson, 2000).
+We can be deceived by short-term success, all the while unknowingly laying the groundwork for a long-term disaster (Eden, et al., 2009, Meadows, 2008).

 If you saw the deer population eventually explode to unmanageable levels followed by a collapse due to significant degradation of the Kaibab forest, you should take comfort in knowing that this was the same experience of the people who were tasked with managing the Kaibab in the early 1900’s.
 They too found it difficult to get this big complex system of expectations and natural environmental forces to work together toward a desirable outcome.
 Their best-intentioned actions actually made things worse.
 Forest and wildlife managers in the region have continued to struggle with the aftermath of the crisis on the Kaibab up to the present time!